srgrr/gombinatorics/README_template.md

 There are two kinds of functions: normal functions and Cfunctions.
 Both **channel** their results and compute stuff **lazily**.

+Some of these functions also have their E version, meaning that they will return whatever they're supposed to return and some `error` in case something goes wrong (e.g. wrong configuration).

 Cfunctions also work with **channels**.
 As you've seen in the sample, this means that you can chain different functions to perform complex lazy computations.

 `gombinator` also allows to tune channel buffering (only for channels within the library itself) via the parameter `GBufferSize`.